SAP-samples/btp-msteams-extend-workflow/tutorial/Step3-Configure-SAP-S4HANA/README.md

 You have now completed the creation of the background job that will send the newly created workitems to the Event Mesh every 1 minute.

-### Testing: From Creation of PR to verifying the message in Event Mesh
+### Testing: From Creation of PR to verifying the message in SAP Event Mesh
-Let's create a new Purchase Requisition and go to Event Mesh to see the message details.
+Let's create a new purchase requisition and go to SAP Event Mesh to see the message details.

-53. Repeat the **Steps 12 - 14** to create a new Purchase Requisition and initiate a new Approval workflow.
-The background job will send the workitem information to the Event Mesh Queue in a minute.
+53. Repeat the **Steps 12 - 14** to create a new purchase requisition and initiate a new approval workflow.
+The background job will send the workitem information to SAP Event Mesh Queue in a minute.

-54. Open the Event Mesh application from your subaccount.<br>
+54. Open the SAP Event Mesh application from your subaccount.<br>
 ![Message Client](./images/s4/48.png)

 55. Go to the Message Client you have created and go to the **Test** tab to consume the message.<br>